 If you’re convicted, your attorney can seek post-conviction relief through appeals, habeas corpus petitions, or other motions to reduce your sentence or overturn the conviction.

 What sets me and my firm apart in handling criminal defense cases is our unwavering commitment to treating each client with the utmost respect and empathy.
 I make it a point to place myself in my clients’ shoes to truly understand what they are going through.
-Having helped hundreds, if not thousands, of people navigate the difficult processes of criminal cases over the past 20-plus years, I’ve learned the importance of compassion, no matter the charges a person is facing.
+Having helped hundreds, if not thousands, of people navigate the difficult processes of criminal cases over the past 20 years, I’ve learned the importance of compassion, no matter the charges a person is facing.

 I pride myself on going the extra mile for my clients.
 I firmly believe that an attorney is only as good as the last result they achieved.
 Past successes are not a guarantee of future outcomes, so each and every case is handled with the utmost care and effort to achieve a result that both the client and I can be satisfied with.